1800 Words | Reading Time: 15 Minutes

 So Alan learned from Gary, and I learned from Alan for close to one year by working for him for next to nothing.
 That’s the million dollar year of my life because I got a million dollar education.
 He taught me how to write headlines and how to come up with offers.

-How To Succeed With The Gun To The Head Method
+How To Succeed In Your Copywriting Career With The Gun To The Head Method

 Then I became a freelance copywriter with a one-man advertising agency.
 Problem was, as a young guy with broken English, I couldn’t get clients.
 So, what I did is I came up with an irresistible offer.